Skip to content

 Onset: Gradual

-Course: Symptoms tend to last longer than simple type
+Course: Tends to be more prolonged than simple type

 Findings: Localized episcleral nodule near the limbus (mobile)

 The sclera consists of three layers: the episclera, scleral stroma, and lamina fusca.
 The episclera is a connective tissue containing blood vessels overlying the scleral stroma, understood as a fibroelastic structure located between the scleral stroma and Tenon’s capsule.
-It consists of an outer parietal layer (superficial episcleral capillary network) and a deep visceral layer (highly anastomotic vascular network), both derived from the anterior ciliary arteries.
+It comprises two layers: an outer parietal layer (superficial episcleral capillary network) and a deep visceral layer (highly anastomotic vascular network), both derived from the anterior ciliary arteries.
 Most nerve fibers are branches of the trigeminal nerve.
-The episclera forms the episcleral vascular plexus between the rectus muscle insertions and the limbus, normally hidden by the conjunctiva, but when inflamed, it dilates and produces bright hyperemia.
-The episclera gradually becomes thinner toward the posterior part of the eye, where Tenon’s capsule becomes predominant.
+The episclera forms the episcleral vascular plexus between the rectus muscle insertions and the limbus, usually hidden by the conjunctiva, but when inflamed, it dilates and produces bright hyperemia.
+The episclera gradually becomes thinner toward the posterior part of the eye, where Tenon’s capsule predominates.

-• Irritation and burning sensation: Transient and mild, lacking the severe pain or radiating pain seen in scleritis
+• Irritation and warmth: Transient and mild, lacking the severe pain or radiating pain seen in scleritis

 • Foreign body sensation: Especially noticeable in nodular type